Curvature dependences of wave propagation in reaction-diffusion models: Conclusions and future work

 Our numerical simulations suggest that for a broad range of domains and reaction terms $F(u)$, inward-moving fronts that meet and interact evolve into colliding circular fronts.
 This behaviour is expected to be due initially to the exact linear dependence of $v$ upon $\kappa$ that arises from transverse diffusion, and the fact that mean curvature flows evolve interfaces into shrinking circles~\cite{brakke-1978,grayson-1987,chou-zhu-1999,liu-2013}.
 However, this behaviour likely depends on the strength of this curvature-dependent term relative to other contributions to the normal velocity.
 There are situations in reaction--diffusion systems with degenerate nonlinear diffusion where inward-moving fronts do not round off as circles before disappearing~\cite{mccue-etal-2019}, in which case other expressions for the eikonal equation may hold.
-Finally, generalisations of our analyses to excitable systems comprising several reaction--diffusion equations, to heterogeneous excitable media~\cite{berestycki-hamel}, and to Fisher--Stefan models representing reaction--diffusion systems coupled with moving boundary conditions~\cite{mccue-elhachem-simpson-2021} are also of interest, both in situations supporting travelling-wave solutions as well as in dip-filling situations.
+Excitable systems comprising several reaction--diffusion equations can present more complex wave patterns, such as spiral waves and wave trains~\cite{murray-2}. \cbeg Calcium waves and other reaction--diffusion waves may also evolve on the surface of curved domains~\cite{cheer-etal-1987,maselko-showalter-1989}.
+In these cases, the curvature of the surface also influences travelling wave speeds~\cite{grindrod-lewis-murray-1991,bialecki-etal-2020}.
+It is unclear how our results apply to these situations.
+Generalising the methods presented in this paper to more general diffusion operators including the Laplace--Beltrami operator could be the subject of future investigations. \cend Another situation of interest is the investigation of curvature-dependent front speeds in metastable systems with wave-pinning, such as the Allen--Cahn equation with $F(u)=u(1-u^2)$~\cite{Westdickenberg2021}, where the dip-filling phase is absent.
+Finally, generalisations of our analyses to heterogeneous excitable media~\cite{berestycki-hamel}, and to Fisher--Stefan models representing reaction--diffusion systems coupled with moving boundary conditions~\cite{ElHachem2019,mccue-elhachem-simpson-2021} are also of interest, both in situations supporting travelling-wave solutions as well as in dip-filling situations.